Menu

 An important element of performance is the ability to sustain a note or chord for a long time or close it off immediately.

-Many digital keyboards designed for rehearsal offer all three sustain pedals, but others offer only one pedal as an add-on feature.
+Many digital keyboards designed for rehearsal offer all three pedals, but others offer only one pedal as an add-on feature.

 Outgoing ports